jacky4eyes/Udacity-Computer-Vision-solutions/README.md

 **What's below**

-Specific comments and noteworthy discussions in some PS's.
+Specific comments and highlights in some PS's.

 ## PS2